samridh-dev/vimsetup/README.md

 with my configuration on any linux and MacOS devices, with no preexisting setup and dependencies.

+It is in my interest to extend this program to Windows and perhaps other non posix systems.

 ## Installation

 Compiling the make script is necessary. to do so simply run the command in